PhilterPaper/Text-KnuthPlass/README.md

 where to split a line (possibly hyphenating a word in the process), while attempting to:

 * maintain fairly consistent text "tightness"
 * minimize hyphenation overall
 * not have two or more hyphenated lines in a row
 * not have entire words "floating" over the next line
 * not hyphenate the penultimate line

 What it **doesn't** do:

 * attempt to avoid widows and orphans.
-This is the job of the calling routine, as C<Text::KnuthPlass> doesn't know how much of the paragraph fits on this page (or column) and how much has to be spilled to the next page or column.
+This is the job of the calling routine, as 'Text::KnuthPlass' doesn't know how much of the paragraph fits on this page (or column) and how much has to be spilled to the next page or column.
 * attempt to avoid hyphenating the last word of the last line of a _split_ paragraph on a page or column (as before, it doesn't know where you're going to be splitting the paragraph between columns or pages).

-The Knuth-Plass algorithm does this by defining "boxes", "glue", and "penalties"for the paragraph text, and fiddling with line break points to minimize the overall sum of penalties.
+The Knuth-Plass algorithm does this by defining "boxes", "glue", and "penalties" for the paragraph text, and fiddling with line break points to minimize the overall sum of penalties.
 This can result in the "breaking" of one or more of the listed rules, if it results in an overall better score ("better looking" layout).

-C<Text::KnuthPlass> handles word widths by either character count, or a user- supplied width function (such as based on the current font and font size).
+`Text::KnuthPlass` handles word widths by either character count, or a user- supplied width function (such as based on the current font and font size).
 It can also handle varying-length lines, if your column is not a perfect rectangle.

 ## Installation